-The results of the new version 3.4.0 are practically identical to those of the previous version except the improved hydrogen generation.
+The results of the new version 3.5 are practically identical to those of the previous version.

 5.4 QUENCH-06 (ISP-45)

 The out-of-pile experiment QUENCH-06, selected as the basis for the International Standard Problem ISP-45, was conducted in December 2000 at the then Forschungszentrum Karlsruhe /HER 02/.
 Its main objective was to investigate the fuel rod bundle behaviour up to and during reflood/quench conditions without severe fuel rod damage prior to reflood initiation.